VG Pocket: VG Pocket Caplet

 The VG Pocket Caplet is a dedicated console created by Performance Designed Products.
-Its graphics are considered an improvement over those of the earlier models of the VG Pocket, with a very bright 2.5" backlit 320×240 TFT display (the package claims its resolution is 960×240, counting the RGB triads to make 3× the number of pixels).
+Its graphics are upgraded from the earlier models of the VG Pocket, with a very bright 2.5" backlit 320×240 TFT display (the package claims its resolution is 960×240, counting the RGB triads to make 3× the number of pixels).
 It is a 16-bit system that appears to utilize some form of arcade emulation, since the majority of its games are either direct ports or clones of arcade games.
 The unit has the capability of being displayed on any TV set with the purchase of a separate "starter kit" that includes a storage carrying case and special AV cables unique to the system.
 There are no save features for high scores or game progress.
 Caplet comes in four colors: blue, silver, red, orange; and is powered by 3 AAA batteries.

 Early versions of the Caplet contain 35 games, with the current version having 50.
 Both units have the same outward appearance.
 The packaging of the unit is the only way to identify how many games are on the system without turning on the unit.
 The unit initially retailed for $40.